 NX helps your processor guard the PC from attacks by malicious software.

-SSE2 is a standard instruction set on processors that is increasingly used by third-party apps and drivers.
+SSE2 is a standard instruction set on processors that is increasingly used by third-party applications and drivers.

-You can check if your processor supports NX and turn it on if it is turned off by going into your PC's BIOS.
-How you get to the BIOS varies, depending on your PC manufacturer.
-On most PCs, you need to press a key (like F2, F12, Delete, or Esc) or a key combination immediately after you turn on your PC, but before Windows starts.
+You can check whether your processor supports NX and turn it on if it is turned off by going into your PC's BIOS.
+How you get to the BIOS varies depending on your PC manufacturer.
+On most PCs, you need to press a key (like F2, F12, Delete or Esc) or a key combination immediately after you turn on your PC, but before Windows starts.
 For details, check the info that came with your PC or your PC manufacturer's website.

-If you buy Windows 8.1 and can't install it, contact support.
+If you've bought Windows 8.1 and can't install it, contact support.